| | | | Race and the Automobile in American Life and Society

 and crews and to attract black fans.
 However revealing, such an anecdote

+merely hints at the larger intersection between cars and racial issues.
 In his first essay, Thomas Sugrue charts the connections between the automobile, the

 automobile industry, and the geography of race in twentieth-century Detroit.